 If the person is unconscious or shows no sign of breathing, dial 911 and provide cardiopulmonary resuscitation (CPR) immediately.
 Continue CPR until paramedics get there.
 If the hypothermia is advanced, hospitalization is critical, so the body’s core temperature can be rewarmed.

-Hospital treatment includes warm coverings, humidified oxygen and warmed intravenous saline, as well as internal washing of the abdominal cavity.
+Hospital treatment includes warm coverings, humidified oxygen, warmed intravenous saline, and internal washing of the abdominal cavity.
 Instilling warm fluid into the bladder is recommended in a severe case of hypothermia.
 Flushing the thoracic region with warm water with warmed isotonic saline is also sometimes done.

-According to the National Institutes of Health, hypothermia can possibly be avoided with the right preparation:
+According to the National Institutes of Health, hypothermia can possibly be avoided with the proper preparation:

-- Keep indoor temperature set to at least 68 degrees, especially for older people.
+- Keep the indoor temperature set to at least 68 degrees, especially for older people.